-The program "Postgraduate Studies in International, European and Comparative Energy, Environmental and Climate Change Law, relevant to Energy Sector" will be organized for the first time at the Sustainability College Bruges in 2018.
+The program "Postgraduate Studies in International, European and Comparative Energy, Environmental and Climate Change Law, relevant to Energy Sector" will be organized for the first time at the Sustainability College Bruges during the academic year 2018-2019.

 The program aims to provide for a thorough insight into the synergies between energy, environmental and climate change law, from the perspective of the energy sector.
 The courses are thaught by internationally dinstinguished fellows who are experts in the field.

 These areas of law concerned are booming areas of legal practice and academic research due to the legal, economic, and societal importance of energy, environmental and climate change regulation.